microsoftgraph/microsoft-graph-docs-contrib/concepts/use-postman.md

 You now have a valid access token to use for delegated requests.

 ## Step 6 - Run your first delegated request
-Inside the **On Behalf of a User** folder are requests for various Microsoft Graph workloads you can call.
+Inside the **On Behalf of a User** folder are requests for various Microsoft Graph workloads that you can call.

 1. Expand the **On behalf of a User** folder and then expand the **Mail** folder.
 2. Double-click **Get my messages** to open the request.